Why Being Single at 55 Is Better Than Settling for an Unhappy Relationship

 You’re not in high school anymore, and you’re also not a teenager whose main priority is getting a boyfriend.
 But sometimes (particularly when we’re feeling lonely), people don’t seem to remember that.
 Don’t be one of those people who creates drama, just because you want someone to make you feel better about yourself.
 It takes a confident woman to know she doesn’t need another person (man or woman) in her life to make her happy.

-The most important thing you can do when you’re single is taken care of yourself.
+The most important thing you can do when you’re single is take care of yourself.
 Go out with your friends, go on trips by yourself, and generally focus on doing things that make you happy without having to rely on anyone else.
 If you have children, spend time with them; if not, volunteer somewhere or start up a new hobby.
 It’s okay to get lonely now and then—we all do.
 But it’s unhealthy to let loneliness turn into depression, so don’t be afraid to reach out for help if you find yourself sinking into a hole of sadness or despair.

 There are tons of support groups and resources available today, whether you’re looking for help as a single parent or something else.
 Take advantage of what resources are available to you!
 As long as you stay positive and active during your free time, being alone won’t feel like such a burden.